AI News Digest

 • For critical packages, subscribe to security advisories (GitHub Dependabot, Snyk, etc.)

 The axios team has since removed the malicious dependency and published a patched version.
-If you’re running axios, update immediately.
+If you are running axios, update immediately.

 HuggingFace Ecosystem Embraces Gemma 4